Jochem22/commute-delay-alerting/README.md

 # Commute Delay Alerting

 This scripts monitors your commute set in config.yaml and sends alerts when there is a delay found on your route.
-Alerts are send once at start of delay when delay is detected.
-Final alert is send when delay is cleared.
+Alert is send once at start of delay and a final alert is send when delay is cleared.
 The Telegram API is used to send the alerts.
 Waze API is used to calculate delays on the specified route.
 I use this script to leave early when first delay alert is received or leave when all alerts are cleared to avoid traffic jams on my route.
 This keeps me from checking Waze or Google Maps for traffic jams manually.

 ![image](https://user-images.githubusercontent.com/25078202/222752347-b17420af-39b6-4843-9468-a9c8cc6f7d8f.png)